TRADER INFORMATION

 We cannot emphasise enough that your pitch is not fully confirmed until payment is received.
 If you delay in paying or don’t respond for any reason there is a risk it may be filled by someone being quicker.
 These events always look to run the risk of being oversubscribed with the amount of people who have already asked to trade based on past events.

-PUBLIC LIABILITY INSURANCE (PLI): It is a condition of our events that all Traders/Caterers must carry a minimum level of at least £2 million Public Liability Insurance.
-All traders must bring their PLI certificate with them on the day as well as supplying proof of it in advance by email.
+PUBLIC LIABILITY INSURANCE (PLI): It is a condition of our events (and my own PLi as an event organiser) that all Traders/Caterers must have their own Public Liability Insurance.
+All traders are recommended to carry their PLI certificate with them on the day as well as supplying proof of it in advance by email.

 Further certification is required from any traders selling anything edible, soap making, if you have anything alcoholic in bottles you MUST hold a Personal Licence.
 Most venues do not sell alcohol so you will need to contact the relevant council to apply for a Temporary Event licence (TENS) to sell on that premises.
 This not usually very expensive so recommend you check it out first before contacting us to trade.
 We welcome all varieties of products such as steampunk gin, interesting variations of other spirits and mead etc.